A series of free, online High School Geometry Video Lessons.

 is the measure of the central angle formed by the two radii.
 The area of a sector is also used in finding the area of a segment.

-This video explains how to find the area of a sector.
+How to find the area of a sector?

 Area of a Segment